|

 - the "ù" character by the "u" character.

-- <Separator character> represents the character that will separate each value.
+- <Separator> represents the character that separates each value.

 ---|